WillemElbers/docker-registry/README.md

-# docker-registry
+# Docker-registry installation
-Collection of docker files and instructions on how to setup and run a private docker registry behind nginx as a reverse proxy
+Collection of docker files and instructions on how to setup and run a private docker registry (v2) behind nginx as a reverse proxy.
+Nginx is configured with TLS and basic authentication.

 ## Running docker registry